-Extending the above cost saving idea, financial consulting firm – Finkoi suggests to hire interns.
+Extending the above cost saving idea, financial consulting firm – Finkoi suggests hiring interns.
 Normally, interns work for 2 to 6 months depending on their academic requirements.

 27) Commission your sales force.

-If you prefer to have in–house sales team, try to structure their salaries in such a way that larger percentage is allocated to commision and fixed component is on a lower side.
+If you prefer to have an in-house sales team, try to structure their salaries in such a way that larger percentage is allocated to commision and a fixed component is on a lower side.